|Birth: ||Feb. 26, 1870|

 |Death: ||Apr.
 15, 1912, At Sea|

-Father Byles was born at Shelton, Hanley, Staffordshire on February 26, 1870, the eldest of seven children and given the name Roussel Davids Byles.
-Thomas was the name chosen when he was received into the Catholic Church.
-He was raised in a Protestant family in Yorkshire, England, the son of the Reverend Dr. Alfred Holden Byles, a well-known Congregationalist minister, and his wife Louisa Davids.
+Born at Shelton, Hanley, Staffordshire on February 26, 1870, the eldest of seven children and given the name Roussel Davids Byles, Thomas was the name chosen when he was received into the Catholic Church.
+Raised in a Protestant family in Yorkshire, England, he was the son of the Reverend Dr. Alfred Holden Byles, a well-known Congregationalist minister, and his wife Louisa Davids.

-Father Byles was educated at Leamington College and Rossall School, Fleetwood, Lancashire between 1885 and 1889.
-In 1889, he went to Balliol College, Oxford to study mathematics, modern history, and theology.
-He was also Vice - President of the Arnold Society.
-He graduated with a Bachelor of Arts degree in 1894.
+Byles was educated at Leamington College and Rossall School, Fleetwood, Lancashire between 1885 and 1889.
+In 1889, he went to Balliol College, Oxford to study mathematics, modern history and theology.
+He was also vice-president of the Arnold Society.
+He graduated with a bachelor of arts degree in 1894.
 During his schooling at Rossall, Roussel began to break away from his Congregational roots.
-He was influenced both by the weakness of the historical position of Nonconformity and their neglect and practical denial of the sacraments.
+He was influenced both by the weakness of the historical position of nonconformity and their neglect and practical denial of the sacraments.
 Soon after his arrival at Oxford, he was received into the Church of England.
-He was quite interested in the writings of the Fathers, apologetics, and ritual.
-He was also very ascetic, and as such, made a daily meditation and went to "confession" to an Anglican clergyman.
+He was quite interested in the writings of the Fathers, apologetics and ritual.
+He was also very ascetic, and as such, made a daily meditation and went to confession to an Anglican clergyman.
 Roussel's brother William, however, was the first to cross over into the Roman Catholic Church.

 This scholar, one time tutor of the German Prince, an intimate friend of Jowett, member of a highly articulate political family was, for seven years, until his death, in charge of a vast country mission, with a tiny church and very few people.
 Father Byles was humbly devoted to his poor congregation.
 He was known as a learned man, a good preacher, and a caring priest to his people.
 He even taught boxing to some young men of Ongar, which was done in a shed behind the church, when they expressed an interest in the sport.